TREATING VOLATILE SUBSTANCE MISUSE AMONG INDIGENOUS YOUTH

 Canadian Centre on Substance Abuse, Central Australian Youth Link-Up Service, Centre for Addiction and Mental Health, Centre for Research and Advanced Studies National Polytechnic Institute (Mexico), Colorado State University, National Institute on Drug Abuse International Program, Nimkee NupiGawagan Healing Centre, National Native Addictions Partnership Foundation, Turning Point Alcohol and Drug Centre, University of Auckland (New Zealand), University of North Carolina at Chapel Hill,Youth Solvent Addiction Committee.

 To bring together global expertise to develop an international research program specific to the treatment of and healing from volatile substance misuse (VSM) for Indigenous youth, and to share the success of the Canadian experience in providing residential treatment.
-The aim is to develop new knowledge and capacity to address mental health and substance abuse problems in Indigenous youth, focusing on stigma and discrimination, education, cultural competency and youth empowerment.
+The aim is was to develop new knowledge and capacity to address mental health and substance abuse problems in Indigenous youth, focusing on stigma and discrimination, education, cultural competency and youth empowerment.
 VSA is the deliberate inhalation of fumes or vapors given off from a substance for its intoxicating and mind-altering effects.
 Volatile substances are located in hundreds of household and industrial products, such as gasoline, correctional fluid, paint and felt-tip markers.

 1. Publication of the Special Issue Volatile Substance Misuse: A Global Perspective in Substance Use & Misuse: An International Interdisciplinary Forum